Skip to main content

 The platform uses mutual TLS (mTLS) for secure authenticated communication between all services and server components.

 All required certificates can be generated and self-signed or you can provide your own certificates.
-For detailed information and instructions on various options for certificates, see On-Prem Certificates Management Guide.
+See Certificates Management Guide for detailed information and instructions on various options for certificates.

 Type